Thousands expected to honor Ginsburg at Supreme Court

 Since her death Friday evening, people have been leaving flowers, notes, placards and all manner of Ginsburg paraphernalia outside the court in tribute to the woman who became known in her final years as the “Notorious RBG.”
 Court workers cleared away the items and cleaned the court plaza and sidewalk in advance of Wednesday’s ceremony.

-Following past practice at the tradition-laden court, Ginsburg’s casket is expected to arrive just before 9:30 a.m.
-EDT Wednesday, the court said.
-Supreme Court police will carry it up the court steps, which will be lined former Ginsburg law clerks serving as honorary pallbearers.

-Chief Justice John Roberts and the other justices will be in the Great Hall when the casket arrives and is placed on the Lincoln Catafalque, the platform on which President Abraham Lincoln’s coffin rested in the Capitol rotunda in 1865.
-A 2016 portrait of Ginsburg by artist Constance P. Beaty will be displayed nearby.
+The casket is placed on the Lincoln Catafalque, the platform on which President Abraham Lincoln’s coffin rested in the Capitol rotunda in 1865, a 2016 portrait of Ginsburg by artist Constance P. Beaty displayed nearby.

 It’s unclear whether President Donald Trump would visit the court before he leaves town Wednesday afternoon, though he did pay respects when Justice John Paul Stevens died last year and President Barack Obama visited the court after Justice Antonin Scalia’s death in 2016.